 Sliding into the new year

-A shopping centre unveiled a remarkably long, colourful slide (above) in Beijing late last year.
+A shopping centre unveiled a remarkably long, colourful slide in Beijing late last year.

 Measuring nearly 100m long, it has become yet another entertainment destination in China's capital city amid the coronavirus crisis.